ahampt/Pref/README.md

 1. Download the project code from master or fork if you plan on possibly contributing later.

 2. Create your own settings file to preserve the global file.
-    * Copy settings.py where it lies and name the copy "new_settings.py" (**Make sure you use this exact filename**).
+    * Copy local_settings.template where it lies and name the copy "local_settings.py" (**Make sure you use this exact filename**).

-3. Inital commit.
-    * Modify manage.py to import new_settings instead of settings.
-    * `git commit -m 'Local settings'`

-4. Configure the settings page to work with your system.
+3. Configure the settings page to work with your system **All changes should be made in the local_settings.py file and not settings.py**.
-    * Get your own API keys if you wish (or leave as is) from [Rotten Tomatoes](http://developer.rottentomatoes.com/) and [Netflix](http://developer.netflix.com/) (Key and Secret).
-Put these keys into the appropriate place in the settings file.
+    * Get your own API keys from [Rotten Tomatoes](http://developer.rottentomatoes.com/) and [Netflix](http://developer.netflix.com/) (Key and Secret).
     * Create DB using [phpmyadmin](http://127.0.0.1/phpmyadmin) with whatever name you want, just be sure to put the name of it here.
 (Set the collation to utf8_bin)
     * Set your own username and password for said database.
 Leave password blank ('') if no password.
     * Set the time zone correctly for you or leave alone.
     * Change the PREFIX_URL as you see fit (This means to get to the site you will have to go to http://localhost/PREFIX_URL)
     * Change LOGGING_DIR to wherever you have a folder to keep all of the log files from this project (Default is to folder in /var/log/pref).
 Be sure that the folder already exists or you make it beforehand.
+    * Make any other changes that the template describes if desired.

-5. cd into the project root directory (it has manage.py in it).
+4. cd into the project root directory (it has manage.py in it).
 Run the command:
      `python manage.py runserver`

-6. If you have any difficulties getting setup, let me know about and I may be able to help.
+5. If you have any difficulties getting setup, let me know about and I may be able to help.

-7. Last commit before pull request.
-    * Modify manage.py to import settings instead of new_settings (Let me know if changes are needed to settings to run your code)
-    * `git commit -m 'Global settings'`